-Many industries use secret shoppers, AKA mystery shoppers, for research purposes.
+Many industries use hidden shoppers, AKA mystery shoppers, for research purposes.
 Financial services is one of them.
-What’s more, the Undercover Boss series on TV sprung from a similar premise.
+What’s more, the Undercover Boss series on TV sprung from a similar concept.
 That is, plant someone of authority incognito into the thick of things to find out exactly what is going on.
 Let that person, unbeknownst to others, observe performances and practices in action.
 And then, at the end of the study period, based on information culled, make adjustments, if needed.

 What’s to say that the medical profession can’t give something like this a try?
 Armed with funding from the National Institute on Drug Abuse, several doctors put this concept to the test.
 They engaged researchers to pose as addicts to assess a segment of the addiction treatment system.
 And guess what they found?

 Before getting to the big reveal, let’s understand the parameters of this audit.
 A report in the Annals of Internal Medicine sets the scene.
 For this secret shopper study, two graduate researchers worked from a prepared script.
 Positioning themselves as 30-year old heroin addicts, they took to the phones.
 They made hundreds of calls – make that 1,000+ calls – to publicly listed treatment providers across the country.

 The study lasted for a period of about four months, from July to November 2018.
 During this time, the callers followed a set of guidelines.
 They targeted specific districts of the nation.
 They contacted 546 clinics in locations with the highest rates of death from opioid-related drug doses.
 There were six areas in all.
 And they were: Maryland, Massachusetts, New Hampshire, Ohio, West Virginia and the District of Columbia.